alajmo/sake/docs/development.md

 The following workflow is used for releasing a new `sake` version:

 1. Create pull request with changes
-2. Generate manpage `make build-man`
+2. Generate manpage `make gen-man`
 3. Pass all tests
 4. Squash-merge to main with descriptive commit message
 5. Update `Makefile` and `CHANGELOG.md` with correct version, and add all changes to `CHANGELOG.md`